lucidworks/fusion-cloud-native/gatling-qps/README.md

 ## Run from Intellij IDEA

 Run the GatlingRunner class from your IDE.
-You may need to override the default configuration settings in scala code.
+You may need to override the default configuration settings in scala code especially the Fusion URL and credentials.

 ## Docker